In the Vedic/Hindu tradition, there are many festivals that are observed

 Diwali is celebrated in grand fashion.
 For some, they have a oil bath early in the morning and wear new clothes.
 Children love the fireworks associated with Diwali.
 A lot of sweets are distributed to friends and relatives.
 And homes are often lit with rows and rows of little clay lamps called diyas that light up the dark New Moon night.
 Businesses begin their new book keeping with Diwali.
 The trading community celebrates the thirteenth day of the month of Kartika (Oct.-Nov) as Dhanteras or Dhantrayodashi, the first of the five-day festival.
 The word Dhan means wealth, and the day is of great importance for the rich mercantile community of Western India.
 Their homes and business premises are all decked up in lights to usher in prospering times.
 The day ends with a Lakshmi puja at home.
 Some temples also conduct large Lakshmi Puja celebrations.

-This is the third, and perhaps most important, aspect of Diwali: the worship of Maha Lakshmi.
+The third aspect of Diwali: the worship of Maha Lakshmi.
 Maha Lakshmi is the goddess of wealth and prosperity, bestowing these abundantly upon her devotees.
 On Diwali we pray to her for prosperity; we ask her to lavish us with her blessings.
 However, what sort of prosperity are we praying for?
 All too often, we infer wealth to mean money, possessions, material pleasures.
 This is NOT the true wealth in life; this is not what makes us prosperous.
 There is almost no correlation between the amount of money we earn, the number of possessions we buy and our sense of inner bliss and prosperity.

 So on Diwali, we must pray to Maha Lakshmi to bestow real prosperity upon us, the prosperity that brings light to our lives and sparkle to our eyes.
 We must pray for an abundance of faith, not money; we must pray for success in our spiritual lives, not a promotion at work.